KamilRAliyev/moneta-prototype/moneta-management/Architecture/Docker Development Environment.md

 ## Notes

-- The backend container uses Python 3.11 with Poetry for dependency management
+- The app container uses Python 3.11 with Poetry for backend dependencies and Node.js 20.x for frontend dependencies
+- Both backend and frontend run in the same container for development convenience
-- Hot-reload is enabled for development convenience
+- Hot-reload is enabled for both services
+- Frontend dependencies are preserved in a named volume to avoid reinstalling on every container restart
 - All services share the same environment file for consistency
 - Network isolation ensures services can only communicate through defined interfaces
 - Volume mounts allow live code editing without rebuilding containers
+- The entrypoint script manages both processes and handles graceful shutdown